 A lot of lessons have been learned from the mistakes that led to the sinking of the Titanic.
 The discovery of the wreck and the investigations after the incident brought about dramatic changes that impacted maritime travel around the world.

-1. Ice Patrol was established and maritime treaty was signed
+1. Ice Patrol was established and a maritime treaty was signed

-In response to the tragic event, the first International Convention for the Safety of Life at Sea (SOLAS) assembled in 1913, leading to the signing of maritime treaty that gives safety standard provisions in construction, equipment and operation in 1914.
-Under this treaty came the formation and funding of the International Ice Patrol (IIP), whose duty is to monitor the presence and movement of iceberg at sea.
-Since it was established, not a single accident involving a ship and an iceberg has happened.
+In response to the tragic event, the first International Convention for the Safety of Life at Sea (SOLAS) assembled in 1913, leading to the signing of a maritime treaty that gives safety standard provisions in construction, equipment, and operation in 1914.
+Under this treaty came the formation and funding of the International Ice Patrol (IIP), whose duty is to monitor the presence and movement of an iceberg at sea.
+Since it was established, not a single accident involving a ship and an iceberg have happened.

 2. Communication was improved

 For several times, Titanic has received warnings about packed ice and icebergs by the freighter SS Californian.
 Jack Philips, Titanic’s wireless operator that time, was too busy struggling with his work of sending and receiving passengers’ messages.
 The messages meant for the bridge wouldn’t always be relayed to the bridge, and operators can leave it to one side while he deals with other messages.
 Philips told the Californian operator to shut up because he was busy.
 There were no rules about this yet, as messaging between ship and shore was very new.